syeandel/Einstein_IFE/README.md

 The files to perform this calculation are located in [examples/NaCl_water_example/1_bulk/3_wells_on/](examples/NaCl_water_example/1_bulk/3_wells_on/).

-The `prod_data.lmp` file has been copied in from the previous calculation and named `data.lmp`.
-The directory also contains an `input_run.lmp` file and an `input_rerun.lmp` file.
+The `prod_data.lmp` file has been copied in from the previous calculation into the parent directory and named `data.lmp`.
+The parent directory also contains an `input_run.lmp` file and an `input_rerun.lmp` file.
 There are also multiple `lambda_*/` directories set up, one for each Thermodynamic Integration point:

 ```
 lambda_0.125